Expand description

 - Body

-Bytes - Concrete implementation of (Body).
+Bytes - A concrete implementation of an HTTP body.

 - Bytes